-Family medicine is the most versatile of all physician specialties, providing comprehensive medical care to patients of all genders and all ages, and family physicians are just as diverse as their patients.
+Considered the most versatile of all physician specialties, family medicine provides comprehensive medical care to patients of all genders and all ages.
+This wide range of diversity is not only limited to patients, but also includes the care they receive and the family physicians who provide it.

-The following tables illustrate the diversity and variety of AAFP members and their practices.
+Explore the following tables to see the breadth of diversity and variety that AAFP members and their practices bring to our organization.

 The AAFP has a diverse membership of men and women of various ages practicing in urban and rural settings.